-UnionMaps presents estimates of trade union membership for detailed geographical areas.
-The figures are derived from the Labour Force Survey, the main source of data used in the production of official statistics for union membership within the UK .
-Based upon 18 years of LFS data covering the period from 2000 to 2017, estimates of trade union membership are provided for the Unitary Authority and Local Authority Districts of Great Britain: there are over 400 such areas.
+UnionMaps presents estimates of trade union membership and the coverage of collective pay agreements for detailed geographical areas.
+The figures related to union membership are derived from the Labour Force Survey, the main source of data used in the production of official statistics for union membership within the UK.
+Information related to collective pay agreements is derived from the Annual Survey of Hours and Earnings.
+Data are provided for the Unitary Authority and Local Authority Districts of Great Britain: there are over 400 such areas.

 - Union density: The percentage of employees who are a trade union member.